aguevaraIL/yii2-roa/docs/guide/en/slug-behavior.md

 Method checkAccess()
 --------------------

-The method `technocen\roa\behaviors\Slug::checkAccess()` serves to make each Check if it is available for access.
-This method is sent invoke retroactively on the resources declared to the registry as a relation `parentSlugRelation`.
+The method `roaresearch\yii2\roa\behaviors\Slug::checkAccess()` serves to make each Check if it is available for access.
+This method is invoked retroactively on the resources registered by the property `parentSlugRelation`.

 `store/1/warehouse/3/section/5`

-When invoking `checkAccess ()` is invoked for store records with id 1, warehouse with id 3 and section with id 5.
+When invoking `checkAccess()` is invoked for Store record with id 1, Warehouse record with id 3 and Section record with id 5.

-The method receives as parameter an `array` with the parameters` GET` received in the petition.
-And it must throw exceptions `yii \ web \ HttpException` when access is not allowed.
+The method receives as parameter an `array` with the parameters `GET` received in the petition.
+And it must throw exceptions `yii\web\HttpException` when access is not allowed.

 The complete signature of the firm is